Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Numerical Method

 \end{widetext} where the contribution of these edge-based advective fluxes to the face-based momentum is computed by a four-point discrete divergence operator $\mathbf{D}^{e\to f}$, as shown in Fig.~\ref{fig0}(c).
 The two operators $\mathbf{D}^{c\to f}$ and $\mathbf{D}^{e\to f}$ contribute to the total divergence of the momentum advection flux, which has been previously demonstrated to be skew-symmetric~\cite{balboa2012} for the purposes of discrete fluctuation-dissipation balance.

 The computation of face-centered diffusive fluxes of heat, species and energy is straightforward by a simple interpolation of cell-centered primitive variables and transport coefficients to the faces of the grid, and the divergence of these face-centered fluxes to cell centers is computed from the standard operator $\mathbf{D}^{f\to c}$, which is the same as cell-centered numerical schemes for compressible FHD in refs.~\cite{Done1,Bala1}, as shown in Fig.~\ref{fig0}(b).
 A major difference between the cell-centered numerical scheme and the present staggered grid scheme arises in the discretization of the diffusive momentum flux, i.e., the viscous stress tensor $\StressTensor$.
 For spatially varying viscosity considered here, the diagonal terms of $\StressTensor$ corresponding to $\partial_{x}\uFluid^{(x)}$, $\partial_{y}\uFluid^{(y)}$ and $\partial_{z}\uFluid^{(z)}$ are calculated at the cell centers through a $\mathbf{G}^{f\to c}$ gradient operator for the face-centered velocities, and the off-diagonal terms corresponding to $\partial_{y}\uFluid^{(x)}$, $\partial_{z}\uFluid^{(y)}$ and $\partial_{x}\uFluid^{(z)}$ etc., are calculated at the edges through a $\mathbf{G}^{f\to e}$ gradient operator.
 The viscosity is appropriately interpolated for the off-diagonal terms, but requires no interpolation for the diagonal terms.
 Such a discretization naturally maintains the symmetric nature of the stress tensor, which is more complicated to obtain in the cell-centered approach~\cite{Bala1}.
+The reader is referred to Supplemental Material for details on the discrete representation of the viscous stress tensor~\cite{Note1}.
 Upon computing the center- and edge-based fluxes as above, the discrete divergence operators $\mathbf{D}^{c\to f}$ and $\mathbf{D}^{e\to f}$ are used to compute the divergence of the stress tensor at the faces.
 The viscous heating in the energy equation $\nabla\cdot\left(\StressTensor\cdot\uFluid\right)$ is calculated at the faces by appropriately averaging the center and edge-based components of $\StressTensor$ to the faces, followed by computing the divergence to the cell centers using $\mathbf{D}^{f\to c}$.

 The stochastic terms corresponding to the species flux $\widetilde{\SpeciesFlux}$ and heat flux $\widetilde{\HeatFlux}$ are calculated at the faces using the same prescription as in the cell-centered scheme for compressible FHD~\cite{Bala1}, i.e., by generating independent standard Gaussian random variables on the faces as shown in Fig.~\ref{fig0}(b), along with appropriately averaging the cell-centered transport coefficients onto the faces.
 However the treatment of the stochastic momentum flux, i.e., the symmetric stochastic stress tensor $\widetilde{\StressTensor}$ is different in the staggered grid scheme.
 Consider the symmetric matrix $\widetilde{\mathcal{Z}}$ in Eq.~\ref{stoch:Z} with six uncorrelated elements given as